tommywilczek/flower-shop/README.md

 To run the unit tests, use `npm test`.
 This will run the test suite in Chrome and include a code coverage report.

 For cross-browser testing, navigate to `http://localhost:9876` in Safari and Firefox.

+## Approach

+- First, I need to show the list of all flowers
+  - Generate component show-flowers
+  - Create a service to fetch the flowers
+    - Write a test in show-flowers calling this service that hasn't been created yet